Eidsiva-Energi/terraform-modules/confluent-kafka/topic/detailedJsonExample.md

-# JSON Schema - advanced example
+# JSON Schema - Advanced Example
 In this document, we explain, in detail, all the different options availible for JSON schemas.

 ## JSON schema example